GrabYourPitchforks/coreclr/src/System.Private.CoreLib/Tools/GenUnicodeProp/Readme.md

  - `UnicodeData.txt`
  - `auxiliary/GraphemeBreakProperty.txt`
  - `extracted/DerivedBidiClass.txt`
+ - `extracted/DerivedName.txt`

 And the files listed below from https://www.unicode.org/Public/emoji/:

  - `emoji-data.txt`

-Drop all six of these files into the same directory as this application, then execute:
+Drop all seven of these files into the same directory as this application, then execute:

 > `dotnet run`